 What are Spiedies?

 Binghamton is the pits … and that’s not an insult.
 Our barbecue pits come in handy when grilling up spiedes, Greater Binghamton’s signature contribution to the culinary world.
-Spiedes (pronounced speedies) are marinated cubes of meat cooked on a skewer and typically served up in long roll.
+Spiedes (pronounced speedies) are marinated cubes of meat cooked on a skewer and typically served up in a long roll.

 Imported as a delicacy from Italy, it’s widely believed that spiedies are strictly a Greater Binghamton phenomenon.
 It’s widely known that they are a phenomenal meaty treat.
 Originally restricted to lamb, today’s spiedies are created from lamb, pork, chicken, veal, venison, and beef.